gavinxie7/Django_Pizzeria/readme.txt

 This is a project in fully educational purpose.
-Here are the references for the pictures that appear on my website.
+Here are the references for the pictures that appear in my project.